Sinners

 What a Great Mid-Credits Scene

 But I digress, back to this vampire autonomy.
 At the core it means that this independence combined with the shared memories, the newly converted vampires are actively choosing to try and convert more people, not simply because of their hunger for blood, but because they truly believe it is the best route forward for their community.
 They actually believe what they’re seductively pitching.
+Their goal isn’t to kill, it’s to convert.
 This new life is a full blooded rejection of traditional western society that has subjugated and repressed them.
 As vampires, they could truly be free.
 They can feel less pain.
 It has Erik Killmonger (Michael B. Jordan’s role from Black Panther) energy of a minority led uprising against the white dominated system.
 I mean there’s a close moment that Smoke starts to understand and nearly willingly accepts the conversion.
 But his love for Annie and his faith that he can do real change as a man keeps him from joining Stack.

 This Could Have Made It Better

 It’s implied that Mary and Stack (intelligently, but pretty basic street smarts) don’t stay out at sunrise watching the final confrontation and somehow find somewhere safe to lie low during the day.
 However, it could have been cool if it was revealed in the post credits that Smoke hid them in the mill in order to keep them alive.
 Reiterating his brotherly bond, his desire to always protect him, and his understanding that Stack will have a chance to finally be free and independent.
 And then with the confrontation with the Ku Klux Klan, we could have some easter egg bullet shots coming from out the barn, as the two of them shoot from the inside to help Smoke.
 We could even have a reverse mourning as Smoke dies, Stack can’t save him and he has to be held by Mary to stay inside where it’s safe for them.
-This reveal could help affirm that the minority communities need to work together to stand against the white supremacists, as well as reinforce that Mary and Stack are still good, albeit vampires.
-It would be a cool complex addition that aligns with their respect of the original deal and approval of Sammie’s choice.
-It would have been a cool moment too, to reconnect the community via his music with cameos of everyone again.
+This reveal could help affirm that the minority communities regardless of direction they take need to work together to stand against the white supremacists, as well as reinforce that Mary and Stack are still good, albeit vampires.